rylanharper/nitrogen/README.md

 }
 ```

-You can create additional product reference metafields by copying this query structure and changing the key name.
+You can create additional product reference metafield lists by copying this query structure and changing the key name.
 This enables you to build features like:

-- 🏷️ Similar products with `similar_products`
+- 🏷️ Related products with `related_products`
-- 📸 "Styled with" collections using `styled_with`
+- 📸 "Styled with" product lists using `styled_with`
 - 🔄 Custom merchandising groups via `frequently_bought_together`

 ## 🧩 Nuxt Setup